HBMattoon/reimagined-telegram/README.md

 run server:$                          npm start

 make an appointment with:
-localhost:3000/api/makeAppointment
+POST localhost:3000/api/makeAppointment
-have appointment data be in the body as x-www-form-urlencoded in the same format as below
+have appointment data be in the body as x-www-form-urlencoded in the same format as below:

 doctorID:123456789
 doctorFullName:henry mattoon